Vasar007/Streamlabs-Chatbot-Scripts/Scripts/Score/README.md

 ## How to use

-Script has single command to use.
+Script has several commands to use.
 You can configure almost all script settings though SL Chatbot UI.
 The other ones you can change directly in script directory config (`*_config.py`) or script file.